-Walking holidays have risen in popularity over the past few years with many seeking the freedom and beauty that a walking holiday can provide.
-One of the most famous routes in England, despite not having National Trail status, is the Coast to Coast Walk spanning three national parks (North York Moors National Park, Yorkshire Dales National Park, Lake District National Park) and an average of 192 miles.
-If you wish to undertake this odyssey, then some careful planning should definitely take place to ensure that not only do you have a clear route and timings worked out but some downtime to recharge and also appreciate the beauty around you.
+Coast to coast walks have risen in popularity over the past few years.
+Many seeking the freedom and beauty that a walking holiday can provide.
+One of the most famous routes in England, is the Coast to Coast Walk.
+Spanning across three national parks (North York Moors National Park, Yorkshire Dales National Park, Lake District National Park).
+It’s an average of 192 miles.
+If you wish to undertake this coast to coast walk , then some careful planning should definitely take place to ensure that not only do you have a clear route and timings worked out but some downtime to recharge and also appreciate the beauty around you.

-The Coast to Coast Walk was made famous in 1973 by Arthur Wainwright, a British fellwalker, who deconstructed the route into twelve stages.
-If following his plan, then the holiday should take about two weeks to complete, accounting for one stage walked per day with one or two days rest in between.
-Wainwright’s book is still widely available and worth a read, it has since been revised (look out for the 2003 version) to include updates to the original route.
+The coast to coast walk was made famous in 1973 by Arthur Wainwright, a British fellwalker.
+If following his plan, then the holiday should take about two weeks to complete.
+Wainwright’s book is still widely available and worth a read.
+It has since been revised (look out for the 2003 version) to include updates to the original route.

 Have the right attitude

-This may sound obvious but being prepared for the reality of the coast to coast walk is incredibly important if you’re to avoid a panicked midnight search for the nearest cab.
-The walk will be long, maybe even the longest one you’ll ever do, and the weather is likely to be unpredictable – all factors that will inevitably lead to some low points in the journey.
-Acknowledging that sometimes you’ll be in pain, sometimes you’ll be tired and sometimes you’ll wish you never started the thing at all, will help you realistically visualise where you’re going and how you’re going to get there.
-All the difficulties will be worth it once you encounter untouched nature, magnificent views and the history along the way.
+This may sound obvious…. but being prepared for the reality of the coast to coast walk is incredibly important.
+The walk will be long, maybe even the longest one you’ll ever do.
+The weather is likely to be unpredictable.
+These are all factors that will inevitably lead to some low points in the journey.
+Acknowledging that sometimes you’ll be in pain.
+And sometimes you’ll be tired.
+And sometimes you’ll wish you never started the thing at all.
+It will help you realistically visualise where you’re going and how you’re going to get there.
+All the difficulties will be worth taking on a coast to coast walk.
+Once you encounter untouched nature, magnificent views and the history along the way.

 Plan an itinerary

-For chances of encountering the best weather plan your coast to coast route for the months between May and October.
-You can choose to camp all the way or book stays in accommodation, since the route passes through a range of picturesque villages.
-Do plan ahead as these get booked up fast and make sure to check out YHA’s range of helpful and affordable places to stay on the route.
-There are so many to choose from but we especially recommend YHA Grasmere Butharlyp Howe in the Lake District, for its beautiful setting and range of sports activities; YHA Whitby, located in North Yorkshire Moors with breathtaking views over the harbor, is another highlight – set in a Grade 1 listed mansion beside Whitby Abbey’s iconic ruins.
+The best coast to coast walking months are between May and October.
+You can choose to camp or book hostels, since the route passes through a range of picturesque villages.
+Do plan ahead as these get booked up fast.
+Make sure to check out YHA’s range of affordable places to stay on the route.

 Refresh your skills